arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 Make a list of all the places you can remember shopping over the past year.
 Then look them up in your bank account.
 Filter your search so you can see a year's worth of spending for a single retailer.
 Calculate the total and write it down.
 Then look up the next retailer on your list.
 You may also want to note what category of spending that retailer usually falls under, such as food, clothing, house supplies, etc. It's okay if your totals are rough and not exact.

 When doing this, some imbalances will pop out at you.
 For example, last year I noticed that I had spent $500 on ebooks at Amazon.
 There's nothing wrong with buying the occasional ebook here and there, but I quickly saw that $500 is way out of balance for our income.
 My husband had spent over $1000 on board games.
-We quickly saw that we had some changes to make.
+We realized that we had some changes to make.

 After coming up with your totals, take time to compare your spending with someone who has way better spending habits than you.
 If you don't know anyone personally, I suggest starting with this eye-opening post from [Mr. Money Moustache]().
 Take a close look at his spreadsheet and compare categories.
 Yes, it's from 2014, but I can tell you from personal experience, it still works.
 And unlike the two-person household I live in, [this guy has kids](https://www.mrmoneymustache.com/2012/06/01/raising-a-family-on-under-2000-per-year/)!